pyodide/pyodide-blog/content/posts/314-apha-release.md

 Unlike CPython alpha releases, this does not mean a complete freeze on feature breaking changes.
 Pyodide is a fast-growing project, and we will still make necessary adjustments to the API if needed.

 However, this alpha release acts as a strict guarantee on ABI stability for packages.
 We are NOT making any further ABI breaking changes regarding package builds.
 Any packages you build using this 314.0 alpha release will work seamlessly with any future Pyodide 314.X versions.

+## When Will the Stable Version Drop?

+We are targeting the stable release of Pyodide 314.0 in a few weeks.